FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 If a home is foreclosed on, the process can be financially devastating to the homeowner.

-What Does Wholesaling Pre Foreclosures Mean In Real Estate?
+What Does Wholesaling Pre-Foreclosures Mean In Real Estate?

-Remember, wholesaling a property is when a real estate investor locates a subject property, negotiates and secures the property under contract for sale, and then shops that contract to a third party investor or cash buyer.
+Remember, wholesaling property is when a real estate investor locates a subject property, negotiates and secures the property under contract for sale, and then shops that contract to a third party investor or cash buyer.

-The wholesaler then assigns the contract to the third party, and the third party investor actually purchases the property.
+The wholesaler then assigns the contract to the third party, and the third-party investor actually purchases the property.

-For pre foreclosure properties, the wholesaler will utilize the same process of locating the property and then finding a third party purchaser.
+For pre-foreclosure properties, the wholesaler will utilize the same process of locating the property and then finding a third-party purchaser.
 The main difference will be in how the investor locates the property and who he or she works with the distressed homeowner.

-In the pre foreclosure and foreclosure process, timing is paramount.
+In the pre-foreclosure and foreclosure process, timing is paramount.
 It is critical for the real estate investor to be in touch with the homeowner and start working with them as early as possible.

-Can You Wholesale Pre Foreclosure Homes?
+Can You Wholesale Pre-Foreclosure Homes?

 The foreclosure process is long and will contain many complicated steps.
 Every state will have different laws around the foreclosure process.